docker/docs/docker-hub/publish/index.md

 ## For content publishers

-The Verified Publisher Program provides several features and benefits to Docker Hub publishers.
+The Docker Verified Publisher Program provides several features and benefits to Docker Hub publishers.
 The program grants the following perks based on participation tier:

 - Verified publisher badge
+- Priority search ranking in Docker Hub
 - Insights and analytics
-- Vulnerability scanning
+- Vulnerability analysis
 - Additional Docker Business seats
 - Removal of rate limiting for developers
 - Co-marketing opportunities